VinAIResearch/PCC-pytorch/README.md

 ## Prediction, Consistency and Curvature

 This is a pytorch implementation of the paper "[Prediction, Consistency, Curvature: Representation Learning for Locally-Linear Control](https://arxiv.org/abs/1909.01506)".

-**Note: This is not the official implementation.**
+The work was done during the residency at [VinAI Research](vinai.io), Hanoi, Vietnam.

 ## Installing